 In this case, the card payment chargeback process works as it always does.
 The buyer can still reclaim their money, and you'll lose merchandise and revenue.

 Second, Cash App has options that buyers can explore to get their money back within the app.
 When they realize they are dealing with a fraudulent merchant, they can;

 When a buyer decides to reclaim their money, they’ll follow different procedures depending on the situation.

-During a cancellation, speed is everything as they only apply to pending transactions.
+During a cancelation, speed is everything as they only apply to pending transactions.

-When a buyer completes a payment using Cash Card, funds are deducted from their account before entering into a merchant’s account.
-At this stage, transactions are pending for ten business days and can be cancelled but not disputed.
+When a buyer completes a payment using Cash Card, funds are deducted from their account before entering into a merchant's account.
+At this stage, transactions are pending for 10 business days and can be canceled but not disputed.

 If a merchant delivers damaged or wrong products to a customer, they can request a refund through Cash App.
-The refund process is similar to a cancellation.
+The refund process is similar to a cancelation.
 They’ll:

-If a merchant accepts the refund request, they’ll return funds to the buyer.
+If a merchant accepts the refund request, they'll return funds to the buyer.
 However, if a merchant chooses not to honor the request, the buyer might file a dispute with Cash App customer support, essentially a Cash App chargeback in all but name.

-Buyers can file for chargebacks by contacting Cash App’s support through the app, website, phone, or mail.
+Buyers can dispute payments by contacting Cash App’s support through the app, website, phone, or mail.

 Navigate to the profile icon on the account’s home screen